-Betterment is an automated investing service that takes into account your age, and risk tolerance to build you an optimal portfolio.
+Betterment is an automated investing service that considers your age and risk tolerance to build an optimal portfolio.
 Their goal is for investing to take only a few minutes a month.

 Betterment is best suited for people who want stable long-term investments that beat the market average.
-They’ve built a ton of efficiencies into their platform, and as a result, they are able to whip traditional investment managers on cost.
-Betterment is one of the lowest-priced robo-advisors in the industry.
+They’ve built a ton of efficiencies into their platform, and as a result, they can whip traditional investment managers on cost.
+As a result,